rusic/documentation/data/plugin.md

 ### Menu

-All menu functionality feeds of this data:
+All menu functionality feeds off this data:

 ### Example Data